-- (9) The overall duties and responsibilities of the Committee shall be as follows: - (a) to assist the Board in the discharge of its responsibilities relating to the Company's accounting principles, reporting practices and internal controls and its approval of the Company's annual and quarterly consolidated financial statements and related financial disclosure; - (b) to establish and maintain a direct line of communication with the Company's internal and external auditors and assess their performance; - (c) to ensure that the management of the Company has designed, implemented and is maintaining an effective system of internal financial controls; and - (d) to report regularly to the Board on the fulfilment of its duties and responsibilities. - (10) The duties and responsibilities of the Committee as they relate to the external auditors shall be as follows: - (a) to recommend to the Board a firm of external auditors to be engaged by the Company, and to verify the independence of such external auditors; - (b) to review and approve the fee, scope and timing of the audit and other related services rendered by the external auditors; - (c) review the audit plan of the external auditors prior to the commencement of the audit; - (d) to review with the external auditors, upon completion of their audit: - (i) contents of their report; - (ii) scope and quality of the audit work performed; - (iii) adequacy of the Company's financial and auditing personnel; - (iv) co-operation received from the Company's personnel during the audit; - (v) internal resources used; - (vi) significant transactions outside of the normal business of the Company; - (vii) significant proposed adjustments and recommendations for improving internal accounting controls, accounting principles or management systems; and - (viii) the non-audit services provided by the external auditors; - (e) to discuss with the external auditors the quality and not just the acceptability of the Company's accounting principles; and - (f) to implement structures and procedures to ensure that the Committee meets the external auditors on a regular basis in the absence of management.
+- (10) The overall duties and responsibilities of the Committee shall be as follows: - (a) to assist the Board in the discharge of its responsibilities relating to the Company's accounting principles, reporting practices and internal controls and its approval of the Company's annual and quarterly consolidated financial statements and related financial disclosure; - (b) to establish and maintain a direct line of communication with the Company's external auditors and assess their performance; - (c) to ensure that the management of the Company has designed, implemented and is maintaining an effective system of internal financial controls; and - (d) to report regularly to the Board on the fulfilment of its duties and responsibilities. - (11) The duties and responsibilities of the Committee as they relate to the external auditors shall be as follows: - (e) to recommend to the Board a firm of external auditors to be engaged by the Company, and to verify the independence of such external auditors; - (f) to review and approve the compensation, scope and timing of the audit and other audit-related services rendered by the external auditors; - (g) review the audit plan of the external auditors prior to the commencement of the audit; - (h) to review with the external auditors, upon completion of their audit: - (i) contents of their report; - (ii) scope and quality of the audit work performed; - (iii) adequacy of the Company's financial and auditing personnel; - (iv) cooperation received from the Company's personnel during the audit; - (v) internal resources used; - (vi) significant transactions outside of the normal business of the Company; - (vii) related party transactions; - (viii) significant proposed adjustments and recommendations for improving internal accounting controls, accounting principles or management systems; and - (ix) the non-audit services provided by the external auditors;

-- (11) The duties and responsibilities of the Committee as they relate to the internal control procedures of the Company are to: - (a) review the appropriateness and effectiveness of the Company's policies and business practices which impact on the financial integrity of the Company, including those relating to internal auditing, insurance, accounting, information services and systems and financial controls, management reporting and risk management; - (b) review compliance under the Company's business conduct and ethics policies and to periodically review these policies and recommend to the Board changes which the Committee may deem appropriate; - (c) review any unresolved issues between management and the external auditors that could affect the financial reporting or internal controls of the Company; and - (d) periodically review the Company's financial and auditing procedures and the extent to which recommendations made by the internal audit staff or by the external auditors have been implemented. - (12) The Committee is also charged with the responsibility to: - (a) review the Company's quarterly statements of earnings, including the impact of unusual items and changes in accounting principles and estimates and report to the Board with respect thereto; - (b) review and approve the financial sections of: - (i) the annual report to Shareholders; - (ii) the annual information form, if required; - (iii) annual and interim MD&A; - (iv) prospectuses; - (v) news releases discussing financial results of the Company; and - (vi) other public reports of a financial nature requiring approval by the Board, and report to the Board with respect thereto;
+- (i) to discuss with the external auditors the quality of the Company's accounting principles; and - (j) to implement structures and procedures to ensure that the Committee meets the external auditors on a regular basis in the absence of management, at least once per year. - (12) The duties and responsibilities of the Committee as they relate to the internal control procedures of the Company are to: - (a) review the appropriateness and effectiveness of the Company's policies and business practices which impact on the financial integrity of the Company, including those relating to internal auditing, insurance, accounting, information services and systems and financial controls, management reporting and risk management; - (b) review compliance under the Company's business conduct and ethics policies and to periodically review these policies and recommend to the Board any changes the Committee may deem appropriate; - (c) review any unresolved issues between management and the external auditors that could affect the financial reporting or internal controls of the Company; and - (d) periodically review the Company's financial and auditing procedures and the extent to which recommendations made by the internal staff or by the external auditors have been implemented. - (13) The Committee is also charged with the responsibility to: - (a) review the Company's quarterly statements of earnings, including the impact of unusual items and changes in accounting principles and estimates and report to the Board with respect thereto; - (b) review and approve the financial sections of: - (i) the annual report to shareholders; - (ii) the annual information form, and disclosure under Form 52-110F1 if required; - (iii) annual and interim MD&A; - (iv) prospectuses; - (v) news releases discussing financial results of the Company; and - (vi) other public reports of a financial nature requiring approval by the Board, and report to the Board with respect thereto;